jupyterlab/vscode-config-template/README.md

 It will add:

 - Debug configuration to debug your code in Visual Studio Code
-- Development container (can be used to develop within a container)
+- [recommended] Development container (can be used to develop within a container) - see [installation documentation](https://code.visualstudio.com/docs/devcontainers/containers#_installation)

 ## Setup Visual Studio Code for extensions